7220 Asphalt Finisher Supervisor 1

-Essential functions of this classification include: supervising the activities of a crew that performs work on asphalt streets, roads, runways, excavations, construction or maintenance projects; assigning, scheduling, monitoring and evaluating the work of crews and equipment operators that are engaged in spreading and finishing asphalt; motivating and training employees to confirm with established procedures; completing performance appraisals and implementing reward or disciplinary procedures, as indicated; planning and prioritizing work flow to meet production targets; preparing estimates of time frames and costs for projects; assisting in preparing the specifications and modifications for projects; estimating, ordering and scheduling the delivery of asphalt materials; making site inspections of maintenance and repair projects to ensure that standard requirements are met; ensuring that all repair projects are cleaned up after completion of work and that barricades and warning lights are in place on incomplete projects; assisting in enforcing safety procedures; conducting safety meetings; meeting with other personnel to coordinate work plans; maintaining employee records, injury and incident reports, purchase orders and budget records; responding to inquiries and complaints; using a two-way radio, cell phone or pager; operating a motor vehicle to drive to work sites or meetings; interacting courteously with the general public and other city employees while working in the field; using a personal computer for correspondence, to keep an inventory database, track work assignments, quantity of materials used per job, and employee time records; and may be assigned to perform as a working supervisor on an asphalt crew.
+Essential functions of this classification include: supervising the activities of a crew that performs work on asphalt streets, roads, runways, excavations, construction or maintenance projects; assigning, scheduling, monitoring and evaluating the work of crews and equipment operators that are engaged in spreading and finishing asphalt; motivating and training employees to confirm with established procedures; completing performance appraisals and implementing reward or disciplinary procedures, as indicated; planning and prioritizing work flow to meet production targets; preparing estimates of time frames and costs for projects; assisting in preparing the specifications and modifications for projects; estimating, ordering and scheduling the delivery of asphalt materials; making site inspections of maintenance and repair projects to ensure that standard requirements are met; ensuring that all repair projects are cleaned up after completion of work and that barricades and warning lights are in place on incomplete projects; assisting in enforcing safety procedures; conducting safety meetings; meeting with other personnel to coordinate work plans; maintaining employee records, injury and incident reports, purchase orders and budget records; responding to inquiries and complaints; using a two-way radio, cell phone or pager; operating a motor vehicle to drive to work sites or meetings; interacting courteously with the general public and other city employees while working in the field; using a computer device for correspondence, to keep an inventory database, and employee time records; and may be assigned to perform as a working supervisor on an asphalt crew.
 Perform other related duties as required.

 Nature of Work: